thevectornine/thevectornine/README.md

 - 👋 Hi, I’m @thevectornine
-- 👀 I’m interested in programing with vbs or batch
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning how to code, otherwise why am i here
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on games, fnf projects
+- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me, you cant

 <!---
 thevectornine/thevectornine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.